PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 We need to reduce the learning curve of contributors and sysadmins alike.
 Our documentation projects make our main repositories easier to use and therefore help us meet this goal.

 ### Our Project's Problem
 Due to the influx of pull requests we receive on a weekly basis, we have created CI/CD pipelines to automate the documentation process.
-It works as follows, which is illustrated by the proceeding figure:
+It works as follows, and is illustrated by the proceeding figure:

 1. Whenever a pull request is made, a GitHub Action checks whether Javascript/Dart files being pushed have comments of a specified form.